 Now that almost all of our employee interactions are virtual, it’s even more important to help employees make meaningful connections over Zoom or whatever online platform your company uses.
 Check out these virtual staff introduction ideas and if you’re looking for more advanced techniques, send us a quick email for access to Odyssey Teams’ Virtual Icebreakers.

-Staff Introduction ideas cover a wide array of games, activities, and team building events.
+Staff introduction ideas cover a wide array of games, activities, and team building events.
 Each one is geared towards a different objective.
-Many staff introduction ideas are designed towards new staff members getting to know each other, or getting to know current staff members, but they can also be used for staff to reintroduce themselves.
+Many team introduction ideas are designed towards new staff members getting to know each other, or getting to know current staff members, but they can also be used for staff to reintroduce themselves.

 A company’s staff can change over time in more than one way.
-Even if they have been with the company for quite awhile an employee’s likes, dislikes, and dreams change as they live out their lives.
-That’s why it’s a good idea to use these staff introduction ideas on a regular basis.
-(Every six months) So, the staff can get reacquainted with itself and new members can be introduced.
+Even if they have been with the company for quite awhile, an employee’s likes, dislikes, and dreams change over time.
+That’s why it’s a good idea to use these team introduction ideas on a regular basis (every six months) so the staff can get reacquainted with itself and new members can be introduced.